webfactorymk/flutter-complete-example/README.md

 [flutter_flavours_official]: https://flutter.dev/docs/deployment/flavors
 [blog_flavouring_flutter]: https://medium.com/@salvatoregiordanoo/flavoring-flutter-392aaa875f36

-# Use as template
+# Use as starting point

-You can copy this repository with the _Use this template_ button and go on from there, or download the code and use it in you project.
-Afterwards, you'll need to rename the project and change the app id and configuration.
+You'll need to rename the project and change the app id and configuration.
 There are ToDos scattered through the project that will help you transition this project to your needs.

 <img src="https://github.com/webfactorymk/flutter-template/blob/main/diagrams/use_as_template.png" alt="Use as template" width="520">